 1. Type of RAM

-The latest motherboards at the moment support the DDR5 RAM.
+The latest motherboards at the moment support DDR5 RAM.
 However, DDR4 is still the most common type out there.
-DDR stands for Double Data Rate and it is essentially a type of high bandwidth RAM.
+DDR stands for Double Data Rate, essentially a high-bandwidth kind of RAM.

-The DDR4 version was released back in 2014 however, it became widespread starting from 2016 and onwards.
+The DDR4 version was released back in 2014.
+However, it became widespread starting in 2016 and onwards.

-If you are using an older system, there are high chances that your motherboard would be supporting the older DDR3 or even DDR2 version.
+If you are using an older system, there is a high chance that your motherboard would support the older DDR3 or even DDR2 version.

-Hence, checking the type of RAM is the first step in determining whether a RAM stick will work on your motherboard or not.
+Hence, checking the type of RAM is the first step in determining whether a RAM stick will work on your motherboard.

 DDR is not Cross Compatible – Generations have Different Physical Profiles

 As mentioned earlier, the DDR RAM generations are NOT backward compatible.
-This is because every generation of DDR RAM has a different circuit design, signalling voltage and even physical profile.
+This is because every generation of DDR RAM has a different circuit design, signaling voltage, and even physical profile.

 You can use the physical notches to determine what RAM stick you have.

-So Can You Install DDR3 RAM on a DDR4 Motherboard?
+Can You Install a DDR3 RAM on a DDR4 Motherboard?

-The answer is simply no, given what is stated above regarding the fact that RAM types are not backward compatible.
+The answer is no because RAM types are not backward compatible.

-Common logic will entail that a RAM that is slower and older would cost you less.
+Common logic will entail that a slower and older RAM would cost you less.
 However, that is hardly the case.

 This has more to do with the supply and demand factor.
 Older RAMs such as DDR2 or DDR1 are harder to find.
 As such, they are also more expensive.

-If you have an older motherboard, say a motherboard that is compatible with DDR2, procuring a DDR2 stick would be more expensive than acquiring a newer DDR4 RAM stick of the same capacity.
+If you have an older motherboard compatible with DDR2, procuring a DDR2 stick would be more expensive than acquiring a newer DDR4 RAM stick of the same capacity.

 Also Read: Why is a Motherboard Important?